-We are committed to giving every St Christopher’s pupil the best possible start to their education and development and supporting our families through their child’s early years of education.
+We are committed to giving every St Christopher’s pupil the best possible start to their education and development whilst supporting our families through their child’s early years of education.

 Our school and nursery is a happy, creative and stimulating setting, which provides every child with a broad and challenging education within a caring and secure family environment.
 We encourage mutual respect and understanding, co-operation and tolerance of others, and place strong emphasis on high standards of manners and good behaviour.

 The happy atmosphere of the School promotes excellent relationships between staff, pupils and parents making for a warm, supportive and lively community.